ABOUT

 Hi, I'm Joe.

 I was born and raised in southwestern Pennsylvania, surrounded by coal miners, factory workers, bus drivers, janitors, farmers, craftsmen, and mechanics.
-Since then, I've lived in rural, urban, and suburban areas across multiple states, enjoyed mountains, lakes, and streams, tolerated seemingly endless commutes, and lived on a municipal island surrounded by a sea of corn.
+Since then, I've lived in rural, urban, and suburban areas across multiple states, enjoyed mountains, lakes, and streams, tolerated seemingly endless commutes and the winds of the midwestern plains.

 I have a bachelor's degree in Criminal Justice and a Master's in American History.
-I have studied executive leadership and communications at the Aspen Leadership Institute, Oxford University, the Thunderbird School of Global Management, and countless seminars and conferences.
+I have studied executive leadership and communications at the Aspen Leadership Institute, Oxford University, the Thunderbird School of Global Management, and through countless seminars and conferences.
 I have also studied writing under Robert McKee.
-My historical perspective stretches across active and turbulent decades, from the civil rights movement to the rise of the internet, social media, and global connectivity.
+My historical research and perspective stretch across the active and turbulent decades beginning with the start of the cold war through to the rise of the internet, social media, and global connectivity.

 My work life is a palette of colorful experiences.
-I've conducted private criminal and civil investigations, from murders and kidnapping to embezzlement, and insurance investigations, including fraud.
-My leadership experience ranges from overseeing an industrial security force, various sized local and regional corporate operations to leading the public relations and communications functions for a Fortune 50 company.
+I've conducted a variety of private criminal and civil investigations, including murder, kidnapping, embezzlement, and insurance fraud.
+My leadership experience ranges from overseeing an industrial security force and local and regional corporate operations, to leading the public relations and communications functions for a Fortune 50 company.
 During my years in public relations and communications, I engaged in strategic communications and business planning, reputation management, media relations, social media, crisis management, and internal communications, including speech writing and communications consulting for the Chairman and CEO.

-As a freelance writer, I have penned local newspaper columns, articles for national outdoor magazines, trade and online publications, three produced short plays, unproduced screenplays, and I am in the final violent throes of creating a novel.
+As a freelance writer, I have penned local newspaper columns, articles for national magazines, trade, and online publications, and three produced short plays.
+My filing cabinet holds some screenplays, a full-length play, and a novel.
+One of my screenplays passed through many hands in Hollywood, and although it was loved, was never produced.

-I am currently teaching American history and leadership at the college level and involved in historical research projects.
+I taught American history and leadership at the college level and am involved in historical research projects.
 My primary project is the biography of John Ehrlichman, who served as White House counsel and assistant to the president in domestic affairs under President Richard Nixon.

-I have been married for nearly 34 years to Christina, a role model for patience and understanding.
-We are the proud parents of two loving and successful children and grandparents to the world's most intelligent and entertaining grandson.
+I have been married for over 36 years to Christina, a role model for patience and understanding.
+We are the proud parents of two loving and successful children and grandparents to the world's most intelligent and entertaining grandkids.

-Although countless quotes inspire and motivate, I chose one attributed to Frank Abagnale, a con man whose most ambitious con may have been convincing the world he was one.
+Although countless quotes inspire and motivate, my favorite is attributed to Frank Abagnale, a con man whose most ambitious con may have been convincing the world he was one.

 "A real man loves his wife and places his family as the most important thing in life.